Nicole-Ham/Pandas_Challenge/README.md

 # Pandas_Challenge
 Module 4 Challenge

-Coding help recieved from tutor, Mark Fulton and Saad from BCS Learning Assistant.

 # PyCitySchool Analysis

 According to the data analysis of PyCity Schools, charter schools overall perform better.
 Most significanly in the percent overall passing with a 90% passing rate, whereas district schools have a 54% passing rate.
 When analysing overall percent passing rates, charter schools are in the top 5 and district schools are in the lowest 5 of overall performance.